-From the rebootseries, we have Nero and John Harrison/ Khan.
-The former was a Romulan miner who tried saving his homeworld from being destroyed by a supernova, only for the galactic bureaucrats to dismiss him and becoming driven insane with grief and a thirst for vengeance against Spock, the man who promised to save his world.
-The latter ,while an Evil Overlord back in the day, just wants to save his crew from Admiral Marcus, who forced him into making weapons for the Federation at the risk of having them killed.
+Star Trek Into Darkness: John Harrison/ Khan, while an Evil Overlord back in the day, just wants to save his crew from Admiral Marcus, who forced him into making weapons for the Federation at the risk of having them killed.
 Harrison even calls them his family and starts tearing up about how he couldn't save them.

 Elijah Price in Unbreakable is afflicted with Osteogenesis Imperfecta, which creates a brittleness in his bones that make them very susceptible to fracture.
 He can't do things other kids can do in his childhood, is constantly in casts, and only has comicbooks to bring him joy.
 Then he decides that his purpose in life is to be a supervillain...

 The femaleBig Bad in The World Is Not Enough.
 Being abandoned to be repeatedly raped by terrorists by your own father, and at the advice of the Big Good no less, certainly won't do wonders for your sanity.